 Brick Oven: If you live in Provo, you’ve probably been to Brick Oven.
 It’s right on the corner across from BYU Campus, and it’s definitely a hot spot for students.
-Their pizza is absolutely delicious, and I feel like eating here is a rite of a passage for living in the area!
+Their pizza is good, and I feel like eating here is a rite of a passage for living in the area!
 Not to mention you get free, unlimited root beer on Mondays.
 Forrest and I used to eat here every Monday evening after a 2.5 hour class we took together.
 The smell was too intoxicating as we walked to our cars, and with me being pregnant, and Forrest just getting hungry, we were starved.
 We always share a combo, that I think is around $9, which includes garlic bread, salad, and a decent sized pizza.

 Awful Waffle: This restaurant started in a very modest location, where there was limited seating, and service was slow.
 That didn’t stop us from going, though, because it was super tasty.
 The owners have some great stories about how they started the restaurant, including carrying a real, Belgium waffle maker through Europe.
 Since they started, they have moved to a much more prominent location, right in the center of a new student housing complex.
 Service is much faster, and they’ve added a ton of items to their menu, including pizza!
 My favorite food there is the chicken pesto crepe.
 If you don’t mind being among lots of students, want to be able to write on the chalk walls and tables as you eat, and eat some delicious crepes, waffles, and pizza, I definitely recommend going here.